 Citation directories are a must if you trade from a physical location as citation directories help your website rank in the Google local search results.
 However, they also help to make sure your website is localised in the correct country and they aid ranking in the organic search results.
 The boost to organic ranking is not equal to gaining the same amount of links from equal websites as most of the links are no-follow, but they are worth the time or outsource cost.
 They are one of the best link-building opportunities.

 The above alone are generally not enough to rank highly.
 If you are in a market that is not competitive online the first safe way to rank higher is to make sure your on-site optimisation is correct.
 The second safe way to rank higher is to write longer articles.
 I see articles of 1,000 to 2,500 words ranking very well with no or few links.
 Again keep the content great.
-For more advice on link building, check out our post on how to build links to your website.
+For more advice on link building, read our guide to building links to your website.
+You may also want to check out our guide to SEO competition research.

 What is Your Risk Profile?